Invariants for critical dimension groups and permutation-Hermite equivalence

 A subset $\brcs{g_{i}}$ of a torsion-free abelian group $A$ is {\it rationally linearly independent\/} (or {\it linearly independent over $\Q$}) if whenever $\brcs{n(i)}$ is a collection of integers with $n(i) = 0$ for all but finitely many $i$, then $\sum n(i)g_i = 0$ implies $n(i) = 0$ for all $i$.
 This is equivalent to the usual linear independence over the rationals of the set $\brcs{g_i}$ as a subset of the divisible hull of $A$, that is, $A \otimes_{\Z} \Q$, a vector space over the rationals.

 \SecT Statement of results

-Section 1 contains the definition of the first form of the invariant its dual, together with their elementary properties.
-The second section contains sufficient conditions for a matrix $B \in \Mn n \Z$ to be PH-equivalent to a form in which the $1$-block size is $n-1$, and describes the (pseudo-)action of the permutation group $S_{n+1}$ on these forms.
-Section 3 introduces two families of invariants (of which the initial ones are the biggest), and gives examples to show how fine these are; there are also more results on PH-equivalence to a matrix with $1$-block size $n-1$.
+Section 1 contains the definitions of {\it terminal forms\/} (based on a result, [TSCS, Theorem 4.1] on commutative codes) and the prototype invariant(s), together with their elementary properties, and short exact sequences relating them.
+The second section describes the (pseudo-)action of the permutation group $S_{n+1}$ on matrices whose $1$-block size.
+Section 3 introduces two families of invariants, and gives examples to show how fine these are; it also includes more short exact sequences relating them.
+Section 4 contains more results and conjectures for matrices PH-equivalent to a matrix with $1$-block size $n-1$.
+Section\,5 deals with the (rare) phenomenon of matrices PH-conjugate to their duals.
+And section\,6 discusses the duality conjecture, and some positive results for classes of matrices.

-Section 4 gives a density result for matrices with this last property, at least $.8$ for $n \geq 6$ and converging up to $\zeta(2)\zeta(3)/\zeta(6)\zeta(2)\zeta(3) \cdots \sim .845$ as $ n \to \infty$.
+Section 7 gives a density result for matrices with this last property, at least $.8$ for $n \geq 6$ and converging up to $(\zeta(2)\zeta(3)/\zeta(6))\cdot 1/(\zeta(2)\zeta(3)\zeta(4) \cdots) \sim .845$ as $ n \to \infty$.

-Sections 5--8 deal with critical groups, that is dense subgroups of $\R^n$ that are free of rank $n+1$, equipped (except in section 5) with the strict ordering, making them into simple dimension groups.
-Section 5 contains a topological classification theorem, which for $ n \geq 3$ corresponds to the classification of a totally ordered subgroup of $\R$. {\it Basic\/} critical dimension groups [BeH] are characterized in section 6, within the class of critical dimension groups, by means of the invariant which lead to the development in section 1--4.
+Sections 8--11 deal with critical groups, that is, dense subgroups of $\R^n$ that are free of rank $n+1$, equipped (except in section 5) with the strict ordering, making them into simple dimension groups.
+Section 5 contains a topological classification theorem, which for $ n \geq 3$ corresponds to the classification of a totally ordered subgroups of $\R$. {\it Basic\/} critical dimension groups [BeH] are characterized in section 6, within the class of critical dimension groups, by means of the invariant which led to the development in sections 1--6.

-Almost basic critical dimension groups are introduced in section 7, and the principal result is that the classification of these reduces to PH-equivalence of integer matrices associated to them.
+Almost basic critical dimension groups are introduced in section 10, and the principal result is that the classification of these reduces to PH-equivalence of integer matrices associated to them.
 When $n=1$, this is partly given by the action of PSL$(2,\Z)$; however, when $ n\geq 2$, the corresponding group is much smaller, a semi-direct product of $S_n \times \brcs{\pm1}$ acting on $\Z^{n+1}$.
-Section 8 is a result on almost critical basic dimension groups that amounts to showing that the whole family of PH-invariants yields their counterparts for these dimension groups.
+Section 11 is a result on almost critical basic dimension groups that amounts to showing that the whole family of PH-invariants yields their counterparts for these dimension groups.